-Launched in 1981, China Daily is a Chinese news organization from Beijing China, which provides news and analysis, finance, sports, education, and more, for global readers focusing on China.
+Launched in 1981, China Daily is a Chinese news organization from Beijing, China, which provides news and analysis, finance, sports, education, and more, for global readers focusing on China.
 China Daily also publishes 9 overseas editions “covering North and South America, Europe, the Asia-Pacific, and Africa according to its about page.”
-China Daily’s Publisher and Editor-in-Chief is former vice president of Xinhua News Agency Zhou Shuchun and Larry Lee is vice chairman of China Daily Holding Co., Ltd, which is the parent company of China Daily USA.
+China Daily’s Publisher and Editor-in-Chief is former vice president of Xinhua News Agency Zhou Shuchun.
+Larry Lee is vice chairman of China Daily Holding Co., Ltd, which is the parent company of China Daily USA.

 Funded by / Ownership

-China Daily is run by the Communist Party of China.
-A disclaimer at the bottom of the web page states “The content (including but not limited to text, photo, multimedia information, etc) published in this site belongs to China Daily Information Co (CDIC).”
+The Communist Party of China runs China Daily.
+A disclaimer at the bottom of the web page states, “The content (including but not limited to text, photo, multimedia information, etc.) published in this site belongs to China Daily Information Co (CDIC).”
 China Daily (Holding) Co.
 Ltd is the parent company of China Daily USA.
-China Daily is funded through advertising and subscriptions, however we could not find the details of government funding.
-According to an Economist article titled “China is spending billions on its foreign-language media” the government funds the media.
+China Daily is funded through advertising and subscriptions; however, we could not find the details of government funding.
+According to an Economist article titled “China is spending billions on its foreign-language media,” the government funds the media.

 Analysis / Bias

 Here are some examples of the National news coverage of China Daily: After a major drugmaker was found to be supplying expired vaccines to children, China Daily published an editorial with a critical tone, “Transparency can help ease panic over vaccine scandal: China Daily Editorial.”
-China Daily typically sources to Xinhua News Agency or New China News Agency (the official state-run press agency of China).
-They also publish articles criticizing western media on The Xinjiang conflict centered around the Uyghurs, “Reality of Xinjiang different from that portrayed by West”.
-The Guardian and Der Spiegel among others, report this story quite differently.
+China Daily typically sources to Xinhua News Agency or New China News Agency (China’s official state-run press agency).
+They also publish articles criticizing western media on The Xinjiang conflict centered around the Uyghurs, “Reality of Xinjiang different from that portrayed by West.”
+The Guardian and Der Spiegel, among others, report this story quite differently.